bsdimp/freebsd-git-docs/src-cvt.md

 # FreeBSD Src Committer Transition Guide

-This document is designed to walk people through the conversion process from Subversion to Git, written from the doc committer's point of view.
+This document is designed to walk people through the conversion process from Subversion to Git, written from the source committer's point of view.
 This document is a living document, so please don't hesitate to send improvements, or even ask for areas to be explained more / better / at all.